rnachaloor/glacier/README.md

 | Android 7.1 (Nougat) or higher    |

-## Installation Guide for Android Device
+## Installation Guide for Android hardware
 1. Download the .apk file in the release folder to your computer
 2. Connect your android phone to your computer
 3. Copy the .apk file from your computer to the phone